cbrionesaranda/portfolio/_projects/Sentry-Turret.md

 title: "Sentry Turret"
 header:
   teaser: /assets/images/Sentry-Turret/banner.png
 excerpt: A recreation of the Turret from the Portal Franchise.
+In order to make this robot a more safe to display and handle, the .223 bullets were replaced with 2,000 V tasers.
 order: 2
 share: false
 toc: true